Snake Plant Care

 Fortunately, the snake plant (aka mother-in-law’s tongue, Sansevieria, however now part of the Dracaena genus) is very easy to grow in almost any environment.

-It could possibly be the easiest houseplant to grow!
+It could be the easiest houseplant to grow!

 I have seen snake plants in vacation homes we have rented.